 There are no particular restrictions on how many EU/EFTA citizens can immigrate to Switzerland and obtain a residence permit annually.
-While Switzerland is not a part of the European Union, it does enjoy free trade and freedom of movement benefits through its participation in EFTA (European Free Trade Association), and EEA (European Economic Area).
+Switzerland is not a part of the European Union.
+But it does enjoy free trade and freedom of movement benefits through its participation in EFTA (European Free Trade Association), and EEA (European Economic Area).

 The freedom of movement allows EU/EFTA citizens to enter Switzerland without a visa and, however, they need to register and apply for a Swiss residence permit if they want to live there long-term (more than three months.)

 Furthermore, Switzerland is also part of the Schengen area of 26 countries.
 Schengen countries have a visa and border control-free travel agreement set between them.
 Schengen citizens, just like the EU and EFTA citizens can also move to Switzerland without a visa but have to apply for a residence permit if they plan to stay there longer than three months.